cyberbotics/webots-doc/guide/using-java.md

 Where *java-XXXXXX* should correspond to the actual name of the installed JDK package.

 ##### OpenJDK

 In alternative to Oracle JDK, on most popular Linux distribution it is also possible to directly install the open-source JDK from the system package manager.
 Detailed information can be found on the [OpenJDK website](http://openjdk.java.net/install/index.html).

+#### macOS

+On macOS, the JDK installer should setup the *PATH* variable automatically, so you shouldn't have to do anything.

 #### Troubleshooting the Java installation